 The Role of the Trustee

-- Acting in the best interests of beneficiaries
+- Acting in the best interests of beneficiaries — not in their own personal interest or that of the settlor

-- Keeping accurate records and accounts
+- Keeping accurate records and trust accounts — this is a legal requirement, not optional

-- Distributing income and capital as specified in the trust deed
+- Distributing income and capital as specified in the trust deed — for discretionary trusts, exercising their discretion fairly and reasonably

 Beneficiaries Explained